commaai/new-connect/README.md

 This is a rewrite of [comma connect](https://github.com/commaai/connect), the web (and mobile) experience for [openpilot](https://github.com/commaai/openpilot).

-Currently, connect makes your comma 3X a dashcam.
-In the future, we'll build features like sentry mode,

 Try it out at https://new-connect.connect-d5y.pages.dev.

 ## Development